TGarantiBank/Hackathon/BleshServisleri/README.md

 2. Copy your Api Key and Api User from your dashboard.
 3. Grab the sample project for [Android](Android/HackathonSample) or [iOS](iOS/HackhatonSample) and use your api key/user pair as shown [here](docs).
 4. Enter your application's bundle name using your dashboard.
-5. Enter your beacon id list using your dashboard.
+5. Register your beacons using your dashboard.
+You can get them from Blesh staff during the hackathon.
 6. Run your app and embrace the power of BLE.
 Welcome to IoT!

 ## Welcome

 Hello everyone, Blesh is pleased to welcome you all curious hackers!

-If you would like to use iBeacons as part of your project, we have created this repo will guide you through the process.
+If you want to use iBeacons in your project, we have created this guide to walk you through the process.

 First, go to our hackathon [register page](http://hackathon.blesh.com/) to claim your account.
-Once you're done with that, you'll be able to register your beacons(which you can acquire from our boot during the hackathon) and your application into our system, which will allow you to gather beacon distances from your application using our SDK.
+Once you're done with that, you'll be able to register your beacons(which you can acquire from our booth during the hackathon) and your application into our system, which will allow you to gather beacon distances from your application using our SDK.

 - [How does it work?](#how-does-it-work)
 - [How can I use Blesh SDK with my application?](#how-can-i-use-blesh-sdk-with-my-application)